-This year has been a huge year in which growth has happened in leaps and bounds for both myself and for She Takes on the World.
+This year has been a huge year in which growth has happened in leaps and bounds for both myself as a woman entrepreneur and for She Takes on the World.
 These are a few of the major things that happened this year:

 - Started the year as a freshly incorporated company, woohoo